THE JRC KY-3A MORSE KEY

 TMC GPR-90 RECEIVER AND GSB-1 ADAPTER

-This is a photo of the recently received TMC(Technical Material Corporation) GPR-90 Radio Receiver and the GSB-1 SSB Adapter.
+This is a photo of the recently received TMC(Technical Material Corporation) GPR-90 Radio Receiver,the GSB-1 SSB Adapter, and the TMC speaker.
 A nice classic addition to the shack for radiotelegraph reception and SSB.
-From the 1950;s this equipment with glowing tubes and warm dial lights is fun to operate.
+From the 1950's this equipment with glowing tubes and warm dial lights is fun to operate.
 Some reading of the instructions is needed, but all part of the fun.
 More info later, connected to inverted L antenna, a high wire, good for reception.
 Had severe hum on receive in the GSB-1 SSB Adapter.
 Changed out electrolytic capacitor C36a, b, c, and d.
 All inside one can, so did all separate capacitors.
 Works great now.
 No hum at all.
-Newer Photo now adds the English Smiths Astral Ships Radio Room Clock and a lamp.
+Newer Photo now adds the English Smiths Astral Ships Radio Room Clock, a lamp, and a nice Hallicrafters HT-44 Transmitter, yet to be tested, waiting for the power supply.